luetkemj/jsrlt/tutorial/part2.md

 npm install geotic
 ```

-Next let's create a new folder `./src/state` and add a file to it `./src/state/ecs.js`.
-At the top of `ecs.js` we need to import the Engine from geotic and start it up.
+Next let's create a new folder `./src/state` and add a file called `ecs.js` at `./src/state/ecs.js`.
+Now we can import the Engine from geotic and start it up.

 ```javascript
 import { Engine } from "geotic";